 - Longer assembly time

-- Spacious interior allows dogs to move freely
+- Spacious interior allows pets to move freely and relax comfortably

 7. Nidouillet 48" XL Dog House 600D PVC